-In Haifa you can find the most magnificent and the most impressive landmarks in Israel.
-The Bahá’í Faith is a monotheistic religion which emphasizes the spiritual unity of all humankind and originated in 19th-century Persia.
+In Haifa, you can find the most magnificent and the most impressive landmarks in Israel.
+The Bahá’í Faith is a monotheistic religion that emphasizes the spiritual unity of all humankind and originated in 19th-century Persia.

 The Iranian architect Fariborz Sahba began working on the gardens in 1987 and the terraces were officially opened to the public in 2001.
 Their unique design and magnificent detailing, which replicates the gardens of old Persia, make for truly exquisite and peaceful surroundings.

 The Bahai Gardens are open daily: 9 am-12 pm

 I need to make a mention of safety as there are often alerts or State Department warnings to avoid certain places in Israel.
 While the Gaza Strip and West Bank are listed as not to be visited in any circumstances as a tourist, it can also be noted that Golan Heights are not recommended and even Jerusalem when it is at times of tension.
 It’s a must to verify and check the conditions before traveling to these areas.

 My perception is that the people in Israel live in a state of conflict their whole lives, for example when you turn 18 years old, both male and female need to serve in the military (unless married, Orthodox, Muslim, or a few other reasons), and having to go into a bomb shelter being nothing shocking to them.
 I didn’t feel any insecurity while being in Israel, the cities and country feel safe and life goes on even there are sometimes attacks.

 I am not the one to tell you who is right or wrong in terms of the conflict between Palestine and Israel or other enemies of there, I am not going to comment on who should have what territory.
 The issue is too complex and travel throw Israel just for one week doesn’t give me the insight I would need to understand totally the unsolved issues.